graphitemaster/discord-rogue/README.md

 * Macro movement
 * Turn based combat

+# Bug reports

+You may file any bugs on the issue tracker

+### Single source file

+Yes everything is a single source file, this turns out to be much easier to embed and use with your bot and easier to update.
+Do not submit bug reports about splitting up the source code into multiple files, they will be closed on sight.

+### Failed to load game assets

+The game searches for three text files containing a 30x28 characters describing splash screens for start, resume and gameover.
+These are not provided and you must supply your own.

+# Feature requests

+You may request features on the issue tracker but they may be closed if deemed too difficult or outside the scope of what this game is used for

+# Optimizations

+The code isn't as optimal as it can be, we do a lot of O(n) runs through lists of entities and some O(n^2) stuff for generation of dungeons, however simplicity was chosen over performance for the first iteration.

 # Technical challenges

 The way this is to be used is with discord.js's codeblock and edit